n-kb/blog-v1/_posts/2017-11-01-leaving-google.md

 ### Mobile OS

 **Nothing**.
 It looks like all serious efforts to develop Firefox OS or Ubuntu Touch hit the ground in the last few years.
 I couldn't find a manufacturer that sold phones that weren't Android (I didn't consider switching to Apple an option).
 I created a dummy Google account to manage my apps but couldn't remove my previous account, because Google tells me it'll delete all associated content (e.g. contacts) if I do so.

+I've been told Fairphone developed an alternative OS.
+As a previous owner of such an "alternative" phone (the Geeksphone Revolucion), I wouldn't advise going down this road.

 ### Shared docs